 An EHT AP shall follow the rules defined in 11.1.4.3.4 (Criteria for sending a response) when receiving a Probe Request frame addressed to it even if the frame does not contain some of the elements described in Table 9-66 (Probe Request frame body) when the soliciting non-AP STA follows the rules described in this subclause.

-If a non-AP EHT STA is sending a Probe Request frame that is not an multi-link probe request:
+If a non-AP EHT STA is sending a Probe Request frame that is not (#16187)a multi-link probe request:

-— it shall follow the rules defined in 9.3.3.9 (Probe Request frame format) regarding the inclusion of the SSID element, the Supported Rates and BSS Membership Selectors field, the Request element, the Extended Supported Rates and BSS Membership Selectors element, the DSSS Parameter Set element, the SSID List element, the Extended Request element, the FILS Request Parameters element, the Short SSID List element, Vendor Specific elements, and the Known BSSID element,
+— it shall follow the format and conditions defined in 9.3.3.9 (Probe Request frame format) regarding the inclusion of the SSID element, the Supported Rates and BSS Membership Selectors field, the Request element, the Extended Supported Rates and BSS Membership Selectors element, the DSSS Parameter Set element, the SSID List element, the Extended Request element, the FILS Request Parameters element, the Short SSID List element, Vendor Specific elements, and the Known BSSID element,

-— it may omit other elements listed in 9.3.3.9 (Probe Request frame format) and may disregard the normative requirements in 9.3.3.9 (Probe Request frame format) for these other elements.
+— it may omit other elements listed in 9.3.3.9 (Probe Request frame format).

 If a non-AP EHT STA is sending an multi-link probe request:

-— it shall follow the rules defined in 9.3.3.9 (Probe Request frame format) regarding the inclusion of the SSID element, the Supported Rates and BSS Membership Selectors field, the Extended Supported Rates and BSS Membership Selectors element, and the DSSS Parameter Set element,
+— it shall follow the format and conditions defined in 9.3.3.9 (Probe Request frame format) regarding the inclusion of the SSID element, the Supported Rates and BSS Membership Selectors field, the Extended Supported Rates and BSS Membership Selectors element, and the DSSS Parameter Set element,

 — it shall follow the rules defined in 35.3.4.2 (Use of multi-link probe request and response) regarding the inclusion of the Request element, the Extended Request element, and the Probe Request MultiLink element,

-— it shall not include the other elements listed in 9.3.3.9 (Probe Request frame format) and shall disregard the normative requirements in 9.3.3.9 (Probe Request frame format) for these other elements.
+— it shall not include the other elements listed in 9.3.3.9 (Probe Request frame format).

 Probe Request frame format